-Please keep checking this page for regular updates as we will let you know what we know when we know it!
+Page updated October 22, 2021.
+Please check this page regularly so we can let you know what we know when we know it!

-If you have already had your first dose of the vaccine without any serious adverse effects, it is safe to have the second dose regardless of your age.
+If you have had your first dose of the AstraZeneca vaccine, it is recommended that you have AstraZeneca as the second dose regardless of your age

 Before your vaccination appointment, you should make sure that your contact and Medicare details are up to date.